General

 In the event of a return, the buyer is responsible for return shipping to the seller unless the listing contained material misrepresentation.
 The Glass Exchange facilitates the resolution but is not responsible for return shipping costs.

-If a dispute is resolved in the seller's favor — typically because the claimed issue was disclosed in the listing or is not supported by evidence — seller payout is released and the transaction closes normally.
+If a dispute is resolved in the seller's favor — typically because the claimed issue was disclosed in the listing or is not supported by evidence — the transaction closes normally and The Glass Exchange team coordinates the seller settlement.

 The Glass Exchange is a marketplace platform.
 We curate listings, facilitate transactions, and mediate disputes, but we are not a party to the sale itself.
 We do not take possession of pieces, guarantee their condition beyond what is stated in the listing, or assume responsibility for carrier damage, theft, or loss in transit.